TechnoMom/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 30: Monday, 1 February 2021

+**Today's Progress**: Continued the form validation material at Codecademy and started reading chapter 6 of HTML & CSS by Jon Duckett.

 ### Day 29: Sunday, 31 January 2021

 **Today's Progress**: Finished chapter six of JavaScript and jQuery by Jon Duckett and moved on to start learning about form validation.